 Over the years, I have studied the same studies being relied upon by some blogs to dismiss BCAA’s.
 Some people refer to one study as the “nail in the coffin for BCAA’s”.
 The study they quote is “Branched-chain amino acids and muscle protein synthesis in humans: myth or reality?” by a single person, Robert R. Wolfe. , who conclude that “We conclude that dietary BCAA supplements alone do not promote muscle anabolism”.
 But that is not what the study says.
 It says you need a broad spectrum of amino acids – as we all know – and that BCAA’s will now work without other protein sources being available in the diet.
 Under Competing Interests, it declares that “Dr. Wolfe owns shares in Essential Blends, LLC,” A search reveal that Essential Blends has gained $841,137 in 3 tranches of funding of the US Government to test an Essential Amino Acid formula in the elderly and obese.
 See https://www.sbir.gov/sbirsearch/detail/624231.
 This clear lack of objectivity is the “nail in the coffin” for this study, for me.

-I have referred to a number of other articles including those by Cardiff Sports Nutrition, which is quite informative and one by Primeval Labs to promote EAA Max.
+I have referred to a number of other articles including those by Cardiff Sports Nutrition, which has since been taken down and one by Primeval Labs to promote EAA Max.
 These appear to quote convincing studies about EAA’s but I am really not satisfied that some of their references bear detailed scrutiny.

 The bottom line is you need Amino Acids (AA’s) in your diet – and protein is a good source.
 BCAA’s, EAA’s (which include BCAA’s) and other amino acids including Creatine, Beta Alanine and L-Glutamine are all supplements you may need.
 Do your research and take them with a proper diet designed around your nutritional and exercise needs.
 Watch out for “research” which has an ulterior motive.